Pulmonary Hypertension and Thromboembolic disease

 The following imaging findings on CT indicate a high resistance and high pressure in the pulmonary vascular bed, suggestive of PH:

-Abnormal projection (ie. flattening) of the interventricular septum with an angle ≥140° on a short axis view is a sign of RV pressure overload.
+Abnormal projection (ie. flattening) of the interventricular septum with an angle ≥140° on a short axis view. - Hypertrophy of RV wall

 Right ventricle outflow tract wall thickness ≥ 6 mm.